-For example, spending just thirty minutes before bed every day to practice programming will not make you lose much sleep, or take a large chunk of time out of your day.
-These thirty minutes add up to three hours and a half per week or fifteen full hours in a month.
+For example, spending just 30 minutes before bed every day to practice programming will not make you lose much sleep or take a large chunk of time out of your day.
+These 30 minutes add up to 3.5 hours per week or 15 full hours in a month.
 That’s a lot of time you just spent practicing a valuable new skill!

 For the same reason people flock to Ivy League universities, finding the right resources to help you with your coding journey might make all the difference between a successful learning experience and one that is disappointing.

 At Edlitera, we offer coding courses for both individuals and corporate teams.
 In every course for individuals, our Ivy League-educated instructors will cover the material and ample practice in live webinars.
-If you find that level of hand-holding a bit unnecessary, you can easily avail yourself of plenty of free online resources such as Youtube, or you can even check for classes offered by your local public library.
-No matter what your preference or budget is, we are sure you can find the right courses to meet your needs through some research.
+If you find that level of hand-holding a bit unnecessary, you can easily find plenty of free online resources such as YouTube, or you can even check for classes offered by your local public library.
+No matter what your preference or budget is, I'm sure you can find the right courses to meet your needs with some research.

 Like with any hobby, having a like-minded and supportive community is key to keeping your interests alive.
 This is the reason why there are knitting clubs, book clubs, running clubs, and moms’ clubs found in every community league or neighborhood.
-In the online space, this translates into forums and other community sites, such as subreddits on reddit.com.
+In the online space, this translates into forums and other community sites, such as Reddit.

 For example, stackoverflow.com is one such website built for programmers and programming students to share knowledge and learn new things.
-If you are enrolled in a formal coding course, community comes built in, as you will have access to the instructor as well as your classmates to keep you on track.
+If you are enrolled in a formal coding course, the community comes built-in as you will have access to the instructor as well as your classmates to keep you on track.
 So, don’t be afraid to make friends with them and ask questions!

-As you may suspect, the life stage you are at could also influence your ability to learn a new skill like programming.
+As you may suspect, the life stage you are at will also influence your ability to learn a new skill like programming.
 When you are in your early twenties, your brain is more flexible and retains information easily.
-As you age, this becomes harder so you will require even more motivation and persistence to achieve your coding goals.
+As you age, this becomes harder, so you will require even more motivation and persistence to achieve your coding goals.

 For example, talking to someone who has walked the walk and has been in the career that you’re looking to get into can be very powerful.
-You can find these people on LinkedIn or at professional networking sessions or through mutual friends.
+You can find these people on LinkedIn, or at professional networking sessions, or through mutual friends.
 If you are enrolled in a course, another potential mentor is your instructor.
-He or she can also refer you to other potential mentors through their networks and connections.
+They can also refer you to other potential mentors through their networks and connections.

 Are You Ready to Learn To Code?

 Becoming a seasoned computer programmer can be tough, and I hope that these tips will make your journey easier.
-To learn more about the courses we offer, check out this page and see what’s coming up and when.
+To learn more about the courses Edlitera offers, check out the courses page and see what’s coming up.